Private Technical Schools – World, Southeast and Columbia

 World Electric Engineering College was founded in 1937 and was the first private school specializing in electrical engineering in HK.
-Its founder and headmaster Leung Chin-wan (梁展雲, 1912-1977) was a Shunde native who served as director of the Pok Oi Hospital from 1966 to 1968.
+Its founder and headmaster Leung Chin-wan (梁展雲, 1912-1977) was a native of Shunde and the son of banker Leung Kin-yau (梁建猷, 1881-1968) and younger brother of property developer Leung Chit-yeuk (梁哲若), who was chairman of Pok Oi Hospital and Leung’s Chung Hau Tong Association (梁氏忠孝堂) and Leung Chin-wan himself also served on Pok Oi’s board from 1966 to 1968 and was vice chairman of Leung’s Chung Hau Tong.
 (WKYP, 1977-4-12)

 From a 1954 article (WKYP, 1954-7-19), it appears the school also ran a primary school division and posts online also indicated that a kindergarten tied to the school existed.
 The school ran night and day classes but class sizes were relatively small, only graduating around 30 people a class.
 Originally located near Hollywood Road, the school relocated to 1-5 Lugard Road in Wanchai in 1968.
 It also introduced television classes (which could be completed within 2.5 years) that same year.
 (KSDN, 1968-6-26)